The Rushing Edge of NIght

 To the east the impenetrable rugged mountains stretch on for miles.

-As we stood on solid rock, eyes transfixed on this pallet of light and color,
+As we stood on solid rock eyes transfixed on the palette of light and color that surrounded---

-Here the past reached up to the present
+allowing---the past to catch up to the present